spstreets/gtfs_manager/project_notes.md

 gtfs data can be large, so better if we don't have to read it all in to memory?: https://stackoverflow.com/questions/26892634/splitting-gtfs-transit-data-into-smaller-ones

+### Sample data

+The spec repo contains some [sample data](https://github.com/google/transit/tree/master/gtfs/spec/en/examples/sample-feed-1) but for some reason the shapes.txt is empty.
+So instead trim down the Stagecoach South West GTFS to make some sample data.

 ### Read/write directly vs Sqlite

 We can either read data directly from the GTFS zip, or we can copy this data into SQLite and only work with SQLite.
 Given GTFS data is essentially modelled as a relational db, reading it into a SQLite seems like it could be a quick win.